-PROBLEM 2: HOW TO OPEN FISCAL SPACE FOR DEBT-FINANCED SUSTAINABLE INFRASTRUCTURE have investment rates that average between 20-22 percent of GDP.
+PROBLEM 2: HOW TO OPEN FISCAL SPACE FOR DEBT-FINANCED SUSTAINABLE INFRASTRUCTURE

+Emerging economies in sub-Saharan Africa, Latin America, and developing Europe have investment rates that average between 20-22 percent of GDP.
 These rates are lower than in 2015 when the international community agreed to pursue ambitious sustainable development goals and to refresh the global framework for development financing with the Addis Ababa Action Agenda (United Nations, 2015).
 Since Addis, the need for higher investment and more financing in emerging economies has risen, to meet commitments to invest more in global public goods and challenges: climate action, pandemic surveillance, and nature preservation.